What does a Certified DME Specialist do?

 - live, remote online-proctored exams from your computer

 PSI offers BOC exams at locations throughout the U.S. Choose from two testing times: 9 AM and 1:30 PM each weekday (some locations also offer exams on Saturdays).
 Choose your testing location from the list on the PSI website when you schedule your exam.
 Make your appointment with PSI at least three business days prior to your desired test date.

 Beginning June 2020, certification candidates have the option to take certification exams with a live, remote proctor-–from a location of their choosing—using their computer.
 All that’s needed is a quiet space and a desktop or laptop that meets PSI’s system requirements.
 Please schedule with PSI at least 24 hours prior to your desired test date.
 Learn more.

 3. Receive Results

-Upon completion of your exam, you will receive your results instantly at the testing facility.
+No matter what computer-based test mode you choose, you will receive your results instantly upon the completion of your exam.
 Once your have earned your certification, you must meet continuing education requirements and renew your certification annually.